Appalachia in Transition

 Join us for a hands-on learning experience working with and learning from communities striving for a new, post-coal future.

-This program is available for adult congregational groups, youth groups, and multi-generational groups.
+This program is available for adult, youth over 14 years old, and multi-generational groups.

 Why travel to West Virginia?